deyvidholz/nestjs-jwt/README.md

 To generate the project documentation use `yarn doc`, it will generate the documentation usually on http://localhost:8080.

-Since the app is running, you can access `/api` route to check out the API documentation.
+After start the app, you can access `/swagger` route in order to use the playground which allows you to test the API routes manually.
+It will also provide all the models and routes available in the application.

 ## TODO